Simplicial cochain algebras for diffeological spaces: Appendix

-\begin{defn} A {\it differential space} is a pair $(S, \C)$ consisting of a topological space $S$ and an $\mathbb{R}$-subalgebra $\C$ of the $\mathbb{R}$-algebra $C^0(S)$ of continuous real-valued functions on $S$, which is supposed to be {\it locally detectable} and $C^\infty$-{\it closed}.
+To define a stratifold, we recall a differential space in the sense of Sikorski \cite{Sik}. \begin{defn} A {\it differential space} is a pair $(S, \C)$ consisting of a topological space $S$ and an $\mathbb{R}$-subalgebra $\C$ of the $\mathbb{R}$-algebra $C^0(S)$ of continuous real-valued functions on $S$, which is assumed to be {\it locally detectable} and $C^\infty$-{\it closed}.

 Local detectability means that $f \in \C$ if and only if for any $x \in S$, there exist an open neighborhood $U$ of $x$ and an element $g \in \C$ such that $f|_U = g|_U$.

 $C^\infty$-closedness means that for each $n\geq 1$, each $n$-tuple $(f_1, ..., f_n)$ of maps in $\C$ and each smooth map $g : \mathbb{R}^n \to \mathbb{R}$, the composite $h : S \to \mathbb{R}$ defined by $h(x) = g(f_1(x), ...., f_n(x))$ belongs to $\C$. \end{defn}